-The Canterbury Lifeline Utilities Group is a non-statutory organisation comprising territorial authorities and commercial utilities operating in the Canterbury region, research organisations and emergency services.
+The Canterbury Lifeline Utilities Group is a non-statutory organisation comprising territorial authorities, critical infrastructure providers operating in the Canterbury region, research organisations and emergency services.
 The purpose of the Lifeline Utilities Group is to assist the Canterbury region in reducing its infrastructure vulnerability, improving resilience and encouraging utilities to participate in Canterbury CDEM Group activities.

-Canterbury Welfare Coordination Group
+Canterbury Welfare Coordination Group (WCG)